Constitution of InternetNZ

 5.3 Members will ordinarily be invoiced for the year, in advance, with a due date of 1 April (the “due date”) which is the start of the membership year.

-5.4 Failure to pay a subscription by the due date will cause the Member to become unfinancial and lose all membership rights in the Society (including, but not limited to, standing for elected office, voting, nominating, seconding and petitioning).
+5.4 Failure to pay a subscription by the due date will cause the Member to lose all membership rights in the Society (including, but not limited to, standing for elected office, voting, nominating, seconding and petitioning).

-5.5 If the overdue subscription is paid within three months following the due date, the Member shall be deemed to have maintained continuous membership but membership rights and benefits are not retroactive covering the unfinancial period, and cannot be exercised during that period.
+5.5 If the overdue subscription is paid within three months following the due date, the Member shall be deemed to have maintained continuous membership but membership rights and benefits are not retroactive covering the period during which the subscription was due but unpaid, and cannot be exercised during that period.

 5.6 If the subscription remains unpaid three months after the due date, the membership terminates and a new application for membership will have to be made if the Member wishes to rejoin the Society.